YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Sensing Oriented Beamforming with Controllable Beam Squint

 To deal with this harmful beam divergence problem, the traditional solutions adopt the true time delay lines (TTDs) to re-concentrate all subcarriers into one direction\cite{9896734}.
-Nevertheless, one can actually take advantage of the beam squint effect to cover a wide area within one single OFDM symbol.
-As shown in Fig.~3(a), we assume that each antenna is configured with a PS and a TTD.
+Nevertheless, we can actually take advantage of the beam squint effect to cover a wide area within one single OFDM symbol.
+As shown in Fig.~4(a), we assume that each antenna is configured with a phase shifter (PS) and a TTD.
 Denote the $n$-th phase shifter response as $e^{-j2\pi\phi_n}$.
-The corresponding $n$-th TTD time domain response is $\delta(t-t_n)$, and its frequency domain response is $e^{-j2\pi \widetilde{f}t_n}$.
-Then, the antenna array beamforming vector assisted by TTDs can be expressed as
+The time domain response of the $n$-th TTD is $\delta(t-t_n)$, and its frequency domain response is $e^{-j2\pi \widetilde{f}t_n}$.
+Then, the array beamforming vector assisted by TTDs can be expressed as

-where $\phi_n$ denotes the phase shift amount of the $n$-th PS, $t_n$ denotes the time delay amount of the $n$-th TTD, and $\widetilde{f}$ is the baseband frequency.
+where $\phi_n$ denotes the phase shift of the $n$-th PS, $t_n$ denotes the time delay of the $n$-th TTD, and $\widetilde{f}$ is the baseband frequency.

 The steering vector of any angle direction $\theta$ on the $m$-th subcarrier is $\mathbf{a}_{m}(\theta) \in \mathbb{C}^{N\times 1}$, where $[\mathbf{a}_{m}(\theta)]_n=e^{j\frac{2\pi f_m }{c}nd\sin\theta}.$ With TTDs, the array gain on the $m$-th subcarrier is